mmistakes/minimal-mistakes/_drafts/zio-kafka.md

 docker-compose up -d
 ```

-The broker is now running inside the container called `broker`, and it's listening our messages on
-port `9092`.
-To be sure that ZooKeeper and Kafka started, just type `docker-compose ps` to see the
-status of the active container.
+The broker is now running inside the container called `broker`, and it's listening to our messages on port `9092`.
+To be sure that ZooKeeper and Kafka started, just type `docker-compose ps` to see the status of the active container.
 We should have an output similar to the following:

 ```
   Name               Command            State                                                                Ports